pkic/pkic.org/content/join.md

 - The consortium may use your name and/or company’s logo, trademark or service mark to identify you and/or your company as a PKI Consortium member.
 All other uses are subject to your express prior written authorization.
 - You may use the PKI Consortium name and logo solely to the extent necessary to promote your or your membership or your company’s membership in the consortium.
 All other uses are subject to express prior written authorization.
 - You consider (but are not required) to become a sponsor.

-## Process for Admitting New Members
-All membership applications must be approved by an affirmative vote of at least two-thirds of then-existing PKIC members.
-Voting on a membership application by each member shall be based solely on a determination by the member of whether or not the applicant meets the stated membership criteria, and not on any other basis including competitive considerations.

 ## Membership Application